-If you haven’t been out on the bike for a while, then let your engine run for a few minutes to ensure it is fully warmed up before you set off.
+If you haven’t been out on the motorcycle in a while, let your engine run for a few minutes to ensure it's fully warmed up before you set off.

-And if you aren’t using your bike regularly because of the weather, think about using a trickle charger to keep your battery in roadworthy condition.
+And if you aren’t using your motorbike regularly because of the weather, think about using a trickle charger to keep your battery in roadworthy condition.